-Structural Insulated Panels (SIPs) represent another choice for builders seeking alternatives for R-30 (or higher) walls for single and multifamily construction.
+Structural Insulated Panels (SIPs) represents another choice for builders seeking alternatives for R-30 (or higher) walls for single and multifamily construction.

 Although a substantially different system than the more typical ICF construction methods, SIPs can achieve equally impressive results cost-effectively if the nature of the product, its variables, and its limitations are well understood by the designer and the builder.

 SIPs are a manufactured “sandwich” panel most commonly utilizing two exterior faces of oriented-strand-board (OSB) encasing a core of expanded polystyrene foam insulation (EPS).

 The material used for the outer faces and the foam insulation core can vary depending on the manufacturer and the desired properties of the final wall system.
 Alternate insulation cores include extruded polystyrene (XPS), polyisocyanurate and polyurethane.

 In addition to OSB faces, some manufacturers either specialize in, or offer as options alternatives such as plywood, strawboard, and cement board.

 Panels with interior gypsum board or tongue-and-groove pine boards are also available but are easily damaged during transport and set and must be treated carefully.
 The overall thickness of the foam core (and thus the R-value achieved) is also variable and is typically available in dimensions closely mimicking traditional framed walls.

 Standard foam-core thicknesses are 3-1/2”, 5-1/2”, 7-3/8”, and 9-3/8”.